 COMPANY: Upstart Co-Lab

 Laura started her career in fundraising for theater arts at Lincoln Center and realized there was a communication gap among theaters and hedge fund pros.
-So she took a job on Wall Street and later was appointed by former President Obama as Chairman of the NEA.
+So she took a job on Wall Street and later was appointed by former President Obama as Senior Deputy Chairman of the NEA.
 She recently founded Upstart Co-Lab to support artistic entrepreneurs.

 Upstart connects artists with investors, entrepreneurs, social enterprises and sustainable companies.
 Callanan told an interviewer that Upstart is focused on “the artists who take their skill, aptitude, vision and ability and choose to apply it to the same priority issues—criminal justice system reform, combatting type 2 diabetes in communities of color, climate change, immigration—as other social entrepreneurs.”